gmoreno001/Test/content/home/pre-experiences.md

 widget: blank
 headless: true  # This file represents a page section.
 active: true # Activate this widget? true/false
-weight: 30  # Order that this section will appear.
+weight: 20  # Order that this section will appear.

-title:
+title: Featured Experiences
 subtitle:

 design: